Olek-ua/Seattle_Project/README.md

 5. [Licensing, Authors, and Acknowledgements](https://github.com/Olek-ua/Seattle_Project/tree/testing#Licensing,-Authors,-and-Acknowledgement)

 ## Installations
-You would need to install some of the standard data analysis & viz:
+You would need to install some of the standard data analysis & viz liabraries:

 - numpy
 - pandas